-Businesses spend a lot of money training their employees.
+Businesses spend a lot of money on video training their employees.
 In fact, it’s estimated that companies spend over $130 billion every year on employee development.

 But that makes sense.
 As Baby Boomers begin to retire, Millennials (now in their mid-thirties) are filling in higher level management positions.
 As Gen Z enters the workforce, companies are prioritizing budget dollars to fill talent gaps left by retiring employees.